 There were 45/231 (19.5%) SGA babies among smoking mothers compared to 59/520 (11.4%) among non smoking mothers.
+Score: 10.
+Very nice work.

 2.a) Methods: a logistic regression with robust standard errors is used to compute the association between with the odds for small for gestational age (SGA) and maternal smoking status.
 95% confidence intervals and p-values from Wald-test are reported.
 The significance level is set to 5%.